 State and Federal lawmakers are not acting quickly to provide legal guidelines for deciding custody disputes over embryos and gametes.
 They have their reasons.
 Any legislation affecting the status of embryos has the potential to land deep in the muddy waters of the abortion debate.

 When there is an absence of law, the courts have to decide cases brought before them the best they can.
 Case law based on their decisions then become a precedent that guides future decisions.

-Years ago, Justice Scalia spoke at a conference I attended.
+Years ago, Justice Scalia spoke at a conference.
 During his talk, he said the Supreme Court ends up making laws because the lawmakers were too worried about votes to do their job.
 He essentially called Federal legislators cowards for not addressing it proactively.

 An article in the National Review following Justice Scalia’s death reinforced his stance on this issue:

 “Liberty exists by design and, as Andrew Jackson put it, by eternal vigilance.
 America’s Founders were clear that liberty requires limits on government, including a particular role for unelected judges.
 Judges that say what the law is promoting liberty; judges that say what they think the law should be undermine it.
 Justice Scalia was precisely the sort of judge that liberty requires.”

 Looking through the various court decisions that have been made relative to custody of embryos and gametes, some of them seem blatantly unfair.
 Some of the decisions seem to violate basic Human Rights.
 The problem is that in the absence of laws that clarify how custody is to be handled, judges must do what the law indicates, even when it seems unfair and even when it seems to be against public policy, proving the truth of Scalia’s words:

 ‘If you’re going to be a good and faithful judge, you have to resign yourself to the fact that you’re not always going to like the conclusions you reach.’ — Antonin Scalia